pfahlr/llm_writer/README.md

   - `/use <server> <tool> "query" [limit]`: call an MCP tool and display results.
     You can also provide key/value args like `query:"text" paper_id:"1234"` to pass multiple parameters to the tool.
+  - Planning and task prompts now include a `call_mcp_tool` function hint so the model can request additional MCP data on its own.
+The tool expects JSON with `server`, `tool`, and optional `params`, and the REPL/runner feeds the result back into the conversation automatically.
   - `/inject <indices>`: inject selected MCP items into the internal context buffer.
   - `/context`: preview the accumulated MCP context that will be prepended to